dxw/golden-retriever/README.md

 bundle exec rake opportunities:import
 ```

 You'll probably want to run this as a daily scheduled task.
-We use [Github Actions](https://github.com/dxw/golden-retriever/blob/master/.github/workflows/run.yml) for this
+We use [Github Actions](https://github.com/dxw/golden-retriever/blob/master/.github/workflows/run.yml) for this.